prampec/GsmAsync/README.md

 ## Interface description

-This is an informal description of the GsmAsync class methods, for more detailed documentation please wisit GsmAsync.h .
+This is an informal description of the GsmAsync class methods, for more detailed documentation please visit GsmAsync.h .

 ```
-void timeoutHandler();
-void errorHandler();
-GsmAsync gsmAsync(&Serial1, timeoutHandler, errorHandler);
+GsmAsync gsmAsync;
+...
+void setup() {
+...
+  gsmAsync.init(&Serial1);
+}
 ...
 void loop()
 {